phaidra/phaidra/docs/docs/architecture.md

 ## Docked applications

 Throughout the 15 years of PHAIDRA's history, multiple systems have been integrated with it.
 There are at least 3 different systems for thesis submit, ingest workflows have been developed from systems like Goobi or Moodle and metadata have been mapped from various repositories and catalogues.
 Some of the integrations make use of PHAIDRA API and some even PHAIDRA Vue Components.
 We call the latter "Docker applications".
-See <a href="/docs/docs-docked.md">Docked Applications</a> for some examples.
+See [Docked Applications](/docs/docked/) for some examples.

 ## Other components